- Director: William Friedkin

 The French Connection was not only very influential in terms of its style and storyline, it also came early in the careers of several key Hollywood players.
 Director William Friedkin had his first really big hit with the movie, having made his debut a few years earlier with a Sonny and Cher musical.
 He went on direct several more major movies, including The Exorcist and To Live and Die in L.A., and is still working today.
 Gene Hackman plays Popeye as a tight-wound bundle of nerves throughout, chomping out each word like a weapon, in addition to frequently brandishing actual weapons.
 It was his first leading role, and he won the Best Actor Oscar.
 Scheider also broke through in 1971 with his roles in both this movie and Klute, going to a long and successful career highlighted by his leading role in Jaws, considered by many to be the first Summer Blockbuster.

 So yes, The French Connection is influential, particularly in the way it shoots action, but its influence pointed the way in a direction I’m not particularly fond of.
 I’m a big believer that action sequences are only interesting if I can really see what’s going on, if I can get an idea of what the characters are actually doing and how impressive it is.
-From this movie lies the fights in the Jason Bourne films, which are more focused on “conveying energy” than they are on actually allowing us to see what’s happening.
+From this movie directly descends the fights in the Jason Bourne films, which are more focused on “conveying energy” than they are on actually allowing us to see what’s happening.
 These directors aren’t alone, a lot of their movies are hits, and maybe they’re right and I’m wrong.
 Or it’s just a matter of taste.
 The French Connection is a perfectly good movie, but I think may just not be to my taste.